snabbco/shellci/README.md

 ```
 $ ./start 4
 Starting gerrit-stream
-Starting script for shard 0
+Starting shard0
-Starting script for shard 1
+Starting shard1
-Starting script for shard 2
+Starting shard2
-Starting script for shard 3
+Starting shard3
 ```

 Process `gerrit-stream` monitors `review.openstack.org` for events that should trigger builds.
 Process `shard <n>` polls for new events that hash onto a particular shard and tests them.

-The processes are all logging into `logs/` and the builds are being executed in `tests/` (with logs retained for future reference).
+The processes are all logging into `log/` and the builds are being executed in `tests/` (with logs retained for future reference).

 When you have had enough you stop the processes (and stop them *hard*